teokem/project-work-Smita-C/README.md

 This is an empty repository for the project work of the course "Reproducible and Interactive Data Science".

+## Running the Jupyter notebook
+You can launch the notebook from your web browser(without installing anything) from [here](https://mybinder.org/v2/gh/teokem/project-work-Smita-C/master).

+## Reviewing the notebook
+You can submit your review by reporting it as an issue directly in the GitHub repository

 ## Tasks

 1. Upload your project notebook to this repository.
 For a brief introduction to git repositories, see [here](https://guides.github.com/activities/hello-world/#commit).